 Cut up your favorite vegetables, like squash, zucchini, eggplant, onion, mushroom, etc., into a thin disk-like shape (you can do this at home).

-Either drizzle, or brush, olive oil and the seasonings of your choosing onto the uncooked kebab, and place directly on the rack over the campfire.
+Brush olive oil, sprinkle the seasonings of your choosing onto the uncooked kebab and then place directly on the rack over the campfire.

 Rotate every few minutes until the vegetables are brown (try not to burn them, it doesn’t taste very good).